 Some 20 years ago, few people had a home office.
-Only a few professionals worked from home, like a surveyor, a real estate agent, an insurance agent, and maybe a civil engineer.
+Few professionals worked from home, like surveyors, real estate agents, insurance agents, and maybe civil engineers.
 Others, who sometimes took work home, had no more than a niche in the kitchen or in the bedroom.

-Today, even those who retire, want some kind of a home office.
-AND, the amount of people who just work from home, is amazing.
+Today, even those who retire want some kind of home office.
+AND, the amount of people who just work from home is amazing.
 Especially those who decide to move to Costa Rica.

-It is quite important to know that you are legally allowed to set-up your office at home, without being in a commercial location, as long as the office is not larger than 30 m2.
-The size is regulated when planning to set up a home office as a formal business, where you need a business license.
+It is quite important to know that you are legally allowed to set up your office at home, without being in a commercial location, as long as the office is not larger than 30 m2.
+The size is regulated when setting up a home office as a formal business, where you need a business license.